xartous/traivel/README.md

 For any inquiries or issues, please open an issue in the GitHub repository.

 ## Acknowledgments
-Special thanks to all contributors and users of the Travel Companion API.
+Special thanks to all contributors and users of the TrAIvel Mate.